 Dork Age: Between roughly 2002 and 2005, when the show was produced by Louise Berridge and then her very short-lived successor, Kathleen Hutchinson.
 Despite a rebound in recent years, the show has never quite regained the reputation it had earned during the 90s, and remains something of a whipping boy for TV critics.

-It's come into its own, somewhat...
+It's come into its own, somewhat.
 Diederick Santer has been praised for his work as producer.
-Basically it seems to have been getting a lot better since the beginning of the 'Lost Mitchell' storyline.
+It seems to have gotten a lot better since the beginning of the 'Lost Mitchell' storyline.

 That's what most fans seem to think.
 But look at just about any TV recent critic's column and you'll see them still eagerly bashing away at the show, claiming that it isn't fit to lick the boots of Coronation Street (or even Emmerdale, depending on the critic) and that it's long overdue for cancellation.
 The audience numbers disagree with them, and the show is generally at or near the top of the weekly rankings, but the Berridge/Hutchinson era seems to have permanently damaged the show's reputation.

-Internet Backdraft: For weeks Many fans were bemoaning the upcoming Eastenders: E20spinoff and complained that it was turning Eastenders into Hollyoaks/Skins.
+Internet Backdraft: Many fans were bemoaning the Eastenders: E20spinoff and complained that it was turning Eastenders into Hollyoaks/Skins.
 However, now that the first episode has come out, some are now saying it's not so bad.